nicolito128/nicolito128/README.md

 # Hi 👋, I'm Nico

 I'm an Argentinean developer.
-I'm currently studying a “Tecnicatura Superior en Análisis de Sistemas” (Higher Degree in Systems Analysis) in my hometown General Güemes, Salta.
+I'm currently studying a “Tecnicatura Superior en Análisis de Sistemas” (Higher Degree in Systems Analysis) in my hometown.
 I love learning computer science and taking on new challenges every day.

 ## Social Media